-1 Inch, 10 Inches, 30 Inches (with Imperial Units selected) and User Defined where you can specify the exact design area required.
+1 Inch (1 Centimetre), 10 Inches(10 Centimetres), 30 Inches (1 Metre).
+This changes depending on whether you have Imperial or Metric units selected.
+User Defined where you can specify the exact design area required.
 The Fit button will automatically size the design area to fit around the design.
 You are provided with a dialog to define the Margin around the design extents for which the design area is calculated, this is defined in the current design units.

 Fit Design Area ×

 M argin: 1000.000 OK

 Cancel

+Canoor